 5. Why can’t I use household cleaners to wash my car?

 grease.
 Because wax is essentially a grease, household cleaners will remove your car’s

 wax finish; leaving you with little shine and no protection.
-Also,
+Also, some household detergents

 6. What about once-a-year wax and polish products?